dimitri-edel/organizer-react/README.md

 ## Post Message in Private Chat Test
 ## Edit Message in Private Chat Test
 ## Delete Message from Private Chat Test

+# BUGS
+## Bug-Fix 1
+**File pages/task/EditTaskForm.js** inside the **handleSubmit** function.
+Before the form gets submitted, due_date is appended to an instance of FormaData.
+The date needs converting from the format that is used in the DatePicker to the format that is used by the API.
+I created a function named **convertDatePickerDate** in utils/**utils.js**

 # Deployment on Heroku